 The Eurogroup adopts its work programme every 6 months.
-Each programme broadly defines the main areas on which the Eurogroup plans to focus its efforts in the upcoming semester.
+The programme broadly defines the main areas on which the Eurogroup plans to focus its efforts in the upcoming semester.

 Economic policy coordination

-Reviews in programme and post-programme countries
+Programme and post-programme countries